Long-Term Effects of Spray Foam Insulation Explained

 Sustainability and Eco-Friendliness

-Spray foam insulation is often seen as eco-friendly because it helps buildings use less energy.
+Spray foam insulation is often seen as eco-friendly because it helps buildings use less energy, though environmental considerations and sustainability still matter..
 This means it can cut down on carbon emissions.
-But, making spray foam involves chemicals that can hurt the planet.
+But making spray foam involves chemicals that can hurt the planet.

 • Manufacturing spray foam can release harmful chemicals into the air, making it harder to breathe.